UPDATE: NET2021 to be delivered virtually

 NET provides a unique opportunity for delegates to engage with the latest worldwide research evidence, developments and thinking with educators, practitioners and students.
 Papers are arranged in themed sessions where delegates participate in in-depth discussion and debate on a topic, facilitated by skilled convenors.

-We look forward to welcoming you to NET2020 and your contribution to this stimulating and vibrant event in the beautiful city of Bath, UK.
+We look forward to welcoming you to the conference and your contribution to this stimulating and vibrant event in the beautiful city of Bath, UK.

 Join the conversation at #NETConf21